-Identify the method of

-selecting project sponsors

-(including providing full

-access to grassroots faithbased and other

-community-based

-organizations).
-(HOPWA

-only)

-The sponsor selection process is based on the Lead Agencies that receive funding for Ryan White Title II funds.
+Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
+(HOPWA only) The sponsor selection process is based on the Lead Agencies that receive funding for Ryan White Title II funds.
 Each Regional Care Connect office has a local advisory board to assist the lead agency with determining priority services.
 The Department allows the HIV Care Connect Lead Agents to subcontract with local service providers for housing services.
 The Department holds meetings with lead agencies, giving instruction on how to include faith-based organizations as entities eligible to apply for funding.
 This type of collaboration brings a wide variety of people together to address a very complex disease.
 The HIV Care regions have experience in identifying needs, planning, contracting for services, developing formal linkages with service providers and providing a continuum of care to persons with HIV/AIDS.
 The work plan will include descriptions of populations to be served, the care and service needs of the populations and ways in which the HIV Care Connect Regions will insure that the most in need will receive housing assistance.
-The application required all HIV Care Connect Regions to describe the intended regional area to be served, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by public and private resources within the service area.
+The application required all HIV/AIDS, and the housing service area.
+Describe how resources will be allocated among funding categories.
+The application required a description of all housing categories to be provided.
+The application required all project sponsors to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
+Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the project would be continued if HOPWA funds were reduced or not available in future years.